Checking In With Your Base: The Importance of Net Revenue Retention

 Net revenue retention is one of the most important metrics you can measure, because it indicates whether or not your product has value for your current customers and whether or not they’re happy with your pricing, response time, and reliability.
 Your net revenue retention rate shows how successfully your company is not only renewing business, but generating additional revenue from its existing customers.

 Net revenue retention measures the recurring revenue from your customers over a set period of time.
 Net revenue retention rate looks at the amount of change from one period of time to another.
-It’s calculated by dividing the current monthly or annually recurring revenue (MRR or ARR) for a given cohort of customers by the recurring revenue for that same cohort in a previous time period of the same length—say, last month, last quarter, or last year.
+Curious about how to find net revenue?
+For the retention calculation you divide the current monthly or annually recurring revenue (MRR or ARR) for a given cohort of customers by the recurring revenue for that same cohort in a previous time period of the same length—say, last month, last quarter, or last year.
+Below is the net revenue formula that can be used.

 Net revenue retention rate is a comprehensive metric that accounts for churn or downgrades (i.e. loss of customer value) and for expansion or upgrades (i.e. upsells or cross-sells to current customers).
-Knowing the rate at which you are retaining revenue helps you understand the growth trajectory for your business.
+The net revenue calculation is key to knowing the rate at which you are retaining revenue helps you understand the growth trajectory for your business.
 For example, if you stopped adding new customers tomorrow, how much revenue could you expect to bring in next month?
 How about next quarter?

 Since we’re on the subject of revenue retention, let’s take a quick look at gross revenue retention.
-This is another important calculation that excludes the impact of price increases and expansion within your customer base.
+The gross revenue calculation is important to know since it excludes the impact of price increases and expansion within your customer base.
 Because it doesn’t factor in upsells, gross retention is a more conservative metric, and a better indicator of how well your company is retaining revenue from its existing customers over their lifetime.

 Gross revenue retention is always equal to or lower than net revenue retention, and it can’t be greater than 100%.
 The basic calculation is the same as net revenue retention, but the MRR for each individual customer in the current month can’t exceed the MRR for that customer from one year ago (remember, gross retention can factor in downgrades, but not upgrades).